-Robertson's third stage in the evolution of modern consciousness emerged during the Renaissance with the formal introduction of infinity.
+The third stage in the evolution of modern consciousness emerged during the Renaissance with the formal introduction of infinity.
 Using zero as an anchor, humans flew to previously unseen heights of abstraction.
 The discovery/invention of calculus independently by Newton and Leibniz captured both symbols of zero and infinity concretely within the single concept of a limit.
 Calculus permits the human mind to delve ever more flexibly under the surface of moving and irregular processes into the chaos of imaginary waters, in order to resurface with a new perception of order.
 The simultaneous invention of perspective in art, plus René Descartes' method of analytic geometry, gave humankind an even sharper, downright 3-dimensional view of distinctions in the natural world.

 During this third stage, human beings stopped projecting the contents of inner processes into the outer world.
 Or at least, this is what they believed they were doing.
 Beginning with the Renaissance, all attention became fixated on how to categorize perceptible objects.
 The world of appearances became privileged over that of the imagination, and tools of science and math aided in this mission of objectifying perception.
 With everyone acting as if observers could be separated from processes of their observation, this period of collective consciousness accompanied the development of classical science, while anticipating the emergence of first-order cybernetics.

-The fourth and current stage of self-reflexive consciousness arose during the nineteenth century, when previous seeds of recursion became concretely embedded into mathematical technique.
-Georg Cantor's introduction of the "pigeon-hole technique," by which numbers are paired one-toone with subsets of themselves, brought recognition of multiple sizes of infinity.
+The fourth and current stage of self-reflexive consciousness arose during the nineteenth century, when previous seeds of recursion became concretely embedded in mathematical technique.
+Georg Cantor's introduction of the "pigeon-hole technique," by which numbers are paired one-to-one with subsets of themselves, brought recognition of multiple sizes of infinity.
 Eventually, the number of infinities proliferated until an infinite variety was unveiled.

 At the same time that conscious understanding of recursion became ever-more deeply embedded in abstract systems of symbolization, human consciousness was beginning to circle back around to conceptualize imaginative bases for its own unconscious processing.
 This is evident in the work of South American psychologist, Ignacio Matte Blanco, who uses the seeming illogic of infinite sets to characterize the nature of unconscious thinking (e.g., Matte Blanco & Raynor, 1998).
 The hallmark of infinite sets-that their subsets equate to the whole-is apparent psychologically whenever we generalize a single encounter to every case.
 This occurs, for example, in the immature psyche of young children fond of calling all women "mommy."
 It also occurs in the immature psyche of adults guilty of stereotyping, racial bias or misogyny.
 By contrast, Matte Blanco claims that consciousness of everyday distinctions rests on the mathematics of finite sets.
-Here, thinking is tethered to deductive methods of concrete discovery.
-Objects either exist or do not, as deduced by minute-to-minute experience, and guided by Boolean and Aristotelian logic devoid of wild inductive leaps.
+Here, thinking is tethered to deductive methods of concrete discovery: Objects either exist or do not, as deduced by minute-to-minute experience, and guided by Boolean and Aristotelian logic devoid of wild inductive leaps.

-Matte Blanco's brand of virtual logic, inspired by properties of infinite sets, anticipates this author's intrapsychic interpretation of fractal dynamics (Marks-Tarlow, 1995; 1999; 2002; 2008).
+Matte Blanco's brand of virtual logic, inspired by properties of infinite sets, anticipates this author's intrapsychic interpretation of fractal dynamics (Marks-Tarlow, 1995, 1999, 2002).
 As mathematically defined, fractals are partially infinite and partially finite.
 While their Euclidean dimension anchors and bounds them in the real world, they also partake of the infinite, which is necessary to calculate fractional dimensionality.
-As elaborated upon shortly, fractals occupy a Figure 4. a) Escher's drawing, The Art Gallery, and b) a portrays self-reference as a canvas within a canvas (Courtesy of the author, from Marks-Tarlow (2008))

-twilight existence between "real" and idealized dimensions.
-Here the symmetry of identity-self-similarity -paradoxically exhibits parts as complex and infinitely detailed as their whole.
+As elaborated upon shortly, fractals occupy a twilight existence between "real" and idealized dimensions.
+Here the symmetry of identity-self-similarity-paradoxically exhibits parts as complex and infinitely detailed as their whole.